learning-zone/angular-basics/notes/angular.md

 })
 export class AppModule { }
 ```
-When angular starts, is bootstrap array in `@NgModule`.
-It basically there is a list of all components which should be known to Angular at the point of time it analyzes **index.html** file
+When angular starts, it bootstrap array in `@NgModule`.
+It basically there is a list of all components which should be known to Angular at the point of time it analyzes **index.html** file.

 **index.html**
 ```html